 Conceptualizing an idea to develop an app is the first step, but there are other crucial processes that follow.
 It is important to consider some basic issues such as if your idea is potentially viable and the number of prospective users interested in solving the problems at hand using your app.
 There are three methods you can apply to gauge the validity of your app idea.
 The following is an overview of these methods and the strategies for developing an app for the emerging market.
 It is apparent that android app makers must consider the market is owing to the huge growth opportunities it presents.
-Most entrepreneurs and startups often encounter struggles when determining the best method to use when validating their app ideas.
-In assessing the best method to use, the following factors are important:

 • What you are validating